AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 *Reports*

-When a user is viewing a list of tasks in a report and opens the [!UICONTROL More] (three-dot) menu, the "Add to Iteration" and "Add to Kanban Board" options are not available in the dropdown.
-If the report is viewed in a dashboard, the "Add to Iteration" and "Add to Kanban Board" options are available in the dropdown.
+When a user is viewing a list of tasks in a report and opens the [!UICONTROL More] (three-dot) menu, the "[!UICONTROL Add to Iteration]" and "[!UICONTROL Add to Kanban Board]" options are not available in the dropdown.
+If the report is viewed in a dashboard, the "[!UICONTROL Add to Iteration]" and "[!UICONTROL Add to Kanban Board]" options are available in the dropdown.

 **Matrix reports display incorrectly when scrolling**